d-r-o-w-e/lbvslfc/index.md

 I trained for a few days, until the network seemed to have reached its lowest test loss.
 The train/test loss graphs are shown below.
 Note that the scales are different -- for the training loss, I did not normalize by the number of samples, but the curve is nonetheless clear.

 <h2> Other Implementation Details </h2>
 In the results I presented in class, I mentioned that I was having issues with low saturation in my output images.
 After a student commented that this could likely be a bug related to gamma correction, I looked at the paper authors' code to find out what type of tone correction I would have to apply.
-The result is that my results were correct in my presentation, but needed to be gamma corrected by 1.5 and also saturation-boosted by 1.5.
+The result is that my results were correct in my presentation, but needed to be gamma corrected by \\( \gamma = 1.5\\) and also saturation-scaled by 1.5.
 Thus my images in this report are more color-correct and more highly-saturated than those from my presentation.
 In addition, the images shown below are from versions of the network trained further than the images in the presentation, and thus there will likely be fewer artifacts overall.

 For the forward and backward image warps, I utilized Pytorch's built-in meshgrid and grid_sample functions.
-This allowed me to create a uniform grid of (x, y) points, add the necessary offsets to each coordinate based on the type of warp, and then sample the bicubic interpolated input images using the determined grid.
+This allowed me to create a uniform grid of \\( (x, y) \\) points, add the necessary offsets to each coordinate based on the type of warp, and then sample the bicubic interpolated input images using the determined grid.
 Additionally, since both of these are Pytorch functions, I was able to use Pytorch's default gradients for each of these functions, thus abstracting away the messy technical details involved in finding numerical gradients for bicubic interpolation.

 <h1> Results </h1>
 Finally, we examine the results.
 First, here are the videos of my network cycling through every synthesized input view on the original Flower1.png light field image.

+Interpolated Video
 <!-- <video width="541" height="376" controls>
   <source src="movie.mp4" type="video/mp4"/>
 Your browser does not support the video tag.